Kojetín

-Kojetín (/cs/) is a town in Přerov District in the Olomouc Region of the Czech Republic.
+Kojetín (/cs/; Kojetein) is a town in Přerov District in the Olomouc Region of the Czech Republic.
 It has about 5,700 inhabitants.
+The town proper is located on the Morava River in the Upper Morava Valley.
+The main landmark of Kojetín is the Church of the Assumption of the Virgin Mary.

 Administrative division

 Kojetín consists of three municipal parts (in brackets population according to the 2021 census):